 If you only have time for one thing while going through Missoula, this should be it.
 Our tour of the facility was so interesting.
 We got to see the actual smoke jumpers, just hanging around and preparing their equipment.
 Did you know that these tough guys sew their own parachutes?

-This Visitor's Center is open every day between Memorial Day and Labor Day from 8:30 AM till 5:00 PM.
+This Visitor's Center is open every day between Memorial Day and Labor Day from 8:30 AM to 5:00 PM.
 For winter hours, please reach out to the Smokejumpers Visitor's Center by emailing [email protected].

 2. Downtown Missoula